 The Coffee Board of India has launched the Export Incentive Scheme for Coffee to offer financial incentives and improve the competence of the coffee industry.
-Under the Export Promotion scheme, coffer exporters are incentivized to offset the transaction costs and also enables the growth of India’s export market.
-Let us look in detail about the Coffee Export Incentive Scheme in this article.
+Under the Export Promotion scheme, coffer exporters are incentivized to offset the transaction costs and also enable the growth of India’s export market.
+In detail, this article discusses the Coffee Export Incentive Scheme.

-To know about Export and Import Procedure in India
+To know about Export and Import Procedures in India.

-The objective of the scheme is to maximize the income of coffee exporters by enhancing the market share of Value Added Coffees in retail packs and export of coffee to high value far-off international markets.
+The Scheme aims to maximize coffee exporters’ income by enhancing Value Added Coffees’ market share in retail packs and the export of coffee to high-value far-off international markets.

-All exporters those who are registered with the Coffee Board and holding the valid registration certificate are eligible to avail the benefits under the scheme.
+All exporters registered with the Coffee Board and holding a valid registration certificate are eligible to avail of the benefits under the Scheme.

-While claiming for the export incentive, the registered exporters are required to submit the self-attested copies of below-listed documents for the consideration of their claims.
+While claiming for the export incentive, the registered exporters must submit self-attested copies of the below-listed documents to consider their claims.

 - Claim Form in duplicate copy

 - Export permit returned to the exporter by the Customs with their endorsement.

 - ICO certificate of origin having customs endorsement